Terms and conditions

 3.7.
 If the Buyer refuses or fails to take delivery of the Goods or fails to give the Seller adequate delivery instructions at the time stated for delivery (otherwise than by reason of any cause beyond the Buyer’s reasonable control or by reason of the Seller’s fault) then, without prejudice to any other rights or remedies available to the Seller, the Seller may:

-3.7.3. sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Buyer for any excess over the price under the Contract or charge the Buyer for any
+3.7.3.
+Sell the Goods at the best price readily obtainable and (after deducting all reasonable storage and selling expenses) account to the Buyer for any excess over the price under the Contract or charge the Buyer for any additiomnal costs incurred.

-3.8.2 notified in writing by the Buyer to the Seller within 3 days of the date of delivery of the Goods.
+3.8.2.
+Notified in writing by the Buyer to the Seller within three days of the date of delivery of the Goods.

 - Property and Risk